Code-Institute-Submissions/movie_search_api/README.md

 ## UX:

-  The website I developed for movie and tv lovers, to allow them to search for accurate information on their favourite film and tv series, from release date to oscar nominations.
+  The website I developed for movie and tv series lovers, to allow them to search for accurate information on their favourite film and tv series, from release date to oscar nominations.
 It can also be used to browse for those simply looking for movie-night inspiration.

   * Patrick 47yrs: Im an avid movie fan.
 Using the OMDB search engine I am able to search for movies new and old that I have yet to see by title and year.
 As the IMDB rating and award nominations are also given, I can reliably chose which films I will enjoy.
 I particularly like to see the original posters for each movie.